 Pseudomonas aeruginosa is a gram-negative rod.
 Pseudomonas aeruginosa can resist high concentrations of salt, dyes, weak antiseptics, and many commonly used antibiotics.
 Most pseudomonads known to cause disease in humans are associated with opportunistic infections.
 Pseudomonas aeruginosa and Pseudomonas maltophila are mostly responsible for disease conditions.

 This opportunistic pathogen may infect virtually any tissue.
-Infection is facilitated by the presence underlying disease.
+Infection is facilitated by the presence of an underlying disease.
 It is a major threat to hospitalized patients, particularly those with serious underlying diseases such as cancer and burns (burning causes breakdown of nonspecific host defenses).

 Sites of infection by P. aeruginosa

-- Central Nervous system infections
+- Central nervous system infections

-- Localized infections of ear and sinus
+- Localized infections of the ear and sinus

-- Skin and Musculoskeletal tissues, Burn wounds, surgical wounds
+- Skin and musculoskeletal tissues, burn wounds, surgical wounds

-- Respiratory tract: Chronic infections in cystic fibrosis patients, acute pneumonia in other patients
+- Respiratory tract: chronic infections in cystic fibrosis patients, acute pneumonia in other patients

 - Urinary tract infections

-Mortality in P. aeruginosa infection:
+Mortality in P. aeruginosa infection

-Infections with P. aeruginosa are associated with high mortality rate.
+Infections with P. aeruginosa are associated with a high mortality rate.
 This is because of the combination of